mike99mac/ovos-tools/README.md

 - To flash a Linux image to the card, perform the following steps:

+    - Select the type of *Raspberry Pi Device* you have - a 4 or a 5.

     - Select one from *Operating System*.
         - Raspberry Pi OS (64-bit) Debian Bookworm with Desktop
         - Raspberry Pi OS (64-bit) Debian Bullseye with Desktop